dennisseidel/service-mesh-config-starter/README.md

-# service-mesh-config-starter
+# Service Mesh Config  Starter

+This repository includes the config to:

-The config for the service mesh as a starter project.
+1. setup the service mesh
+2. configure Ingress Proxy
+3. deployment new Ingress Configurations